Training with an RL Agent#

 The Code#

-For this tutorial, we use the training script from Stable-Baselines3 workflow in the
+For this tutorial, we use the training implementation from Stable-Baselines3 workflow in the

 scripts/reinforcement_learning/sb3 directory.